All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Tirzepatide may reduce bone density through rapid weight loss.
 Learn the causes, risk factors, duration, and practical strategies to protect your skeletal health during treatment.

 Tirzepatide bone density loss can occur as a consequence of the significant weight reduction this medication produces.
 When you lose 20 percent or more of your body weight on tirzepatide, your skeleton experiences less mechanical loading, and nutritional gaps during calorie restriction can impair bone remodeling.
-Early prevention through calcium, vitamin D, and weight-bearing exercise is essential for protecting your bones.
+Early prevention through calcium, vitamin D, and weight-bearing exercise is important for protecting your bones.

 How Tirzepatide Affects Bone Health